sage-develop/why/products/insurance.md

-# Insurance
+# Insurance Products

 *This section is currently under development.
-Insurance products will be added to this catalog in future versions.*
+Insurance products will be added to this catalog in future updates.*

-## Product Categories
+## Coming Soon
 - Trade Credit Insurance
-- Life Insurance
+- Political Risk Insurance
-- Property Insurance
+- Marine Insurance
-- Liability Insurance
+- Performance Bonds
-- Other Risk Management Products
+- Other Insurance Products